hdmedianetwork/gym_management/README.md

-It is a freelance project
+It is a freelance project.